jeroenvanmaanen/rustic-dendrite/README.md

 ## Status

 This project is still **Work In Progress**.
 The first phase is to communicate with Axon Server properly.
-This will be achieved folling the same steps as for [archetype-go-axon](https://github.com/dendrite2go/archetype-go-axon):
+This will be achieved following the same steps as for [archetype-go-axon](https://github.com/dendrite2go/archetype-go-axon):
 1. ☐ Set up a session with AxonServer
    *  ☐ Enable React app to call a RPC endpoint on the example-command-api service through grpc-web
 2. ☐ Issue commands